November 29, 2022

-Pakistan, India, and Yemen top the list of countries at risk for new mass killing in 2021 or 2022, according to the Early Warning Project’s latest annual Statistical Risk Assessment.
-The new report also highlights countries that have been rated consistently high-risk over multiple years (Afghanistan, the Democratic Republic of Congo, Ethiopia, and Somalia), and countries where estimated risk has increased significantly since last year’s assessment (Guinea, Thailand, and Chad).
+Pakistan, Yemen, and Burma/Myanmar top the list of countries at risk for new mass killing in 2022 or 2023, according to the Early Warning Project’s latest annual Statistical Risk Assessment.
+The new report also highlights countries that have been rated consistently high-risk over multiple years (Afghanistan, Ethiopia, India, and Nigeria), and countries where estimated risk has shifted significantly since last year’s assessment (Chad, Zimbabwe, Rwanda, and Turkey).
 Each of these countries merits additional attention, analysis, and action to help prevent mass atrocities, according to the report.

 What is the Early Warning Project?

 The Early Warning Project’s annual Statistical Risk Assessment was created by the Museum’s Simon-Skjodt Center and Dartmouth College’s Dickey Center for International Understanding to identify countries at risk for mass killing, raise warning signs, and encourage policy makers to take action to prevent mass atrocities.

 Based on publicly available data, researchers built a model that asks, in effect, which countries today look most like countries that have experienced mass killing in the past, in the two years before the violence began?
 This annual report is the cornerstone of the Early Warning Project, which was launched in 2015.

 What did we find?

 The Early Warning Project considers the top-30 countries to be high-risk.
 In the new assessment, nearly half of these countries are already experiencing a mass killing.
 Consistent with other research, most high-risk countries have a history of mass killing and are currently experiencing an armed conflict.